Hurlements en faveur de Sade: Description

 The image track of Hurlements en faveur de Sade contains no actual images, only solid white or solid black frames.
 It follows the sound track such that when there is speech the screen is white, and when there is silence the screen is black.

 The sound track uses text détourned from Isidore Isou's book Esthétique du cinéma, John Ford's film Rio Grande, work by James Joyce, and the French Civil Code.
 The time between speeches becomes increasingly long throughout the film, and it ends with a 24-minute sequence of silence and darkness.

 Production

 Debord wrote the original script for Hurlements en faveur de Sade during the winter of 1951–1952.
 His notes outlined a combination of original scenes and found footage.
 Debord planned to use newsreel footage, images of himself and other Lettrists, painted film stock, and sequences of solid black.
 For the film's soundtrack, his notes included Lettrist poetry, text by Guillaume Apollinaire, and music by Antonio Vivaldi.
 In April 1952 Debord published his original scenario in Ion magazine along with a preface titled "Prolégomènes à tout cinéma futur" (English: "Prolegomena to Any Future Cinema").

 Debord abandoned most of his original plan for the film and instead used no images at all.
 He used speeches delivered by himself, Gil J. Wolman, Isidore Isou, Serge Berna, and Barbara Rosenthal.

+Completed before Debord joined the Situationist International, the film reflects contemporaneous avant-garde traditions such as those of Maya Deren and Peter Kubelka, yet it is distinguished by its explicitly radical and political critique.